rohithooda10/python-crud-api/README.md

-# Tornado Item API
+# Simple RESTful API Server

-This project is a simple RESTful API built using Tornado.
+This project is a simple RESTful API built using Flask.
 It provides basic CRUD (Create, Read, Update, Delete) functionality for managing items in an in-memory database.
 The API is thread-safe, utilizing a threading lock to handle concurrent access.

 ---